CIS565-Fall-2015/Final-Project/README.md

 ### glTF

 glTF, the GL Transmission Format (glTF), is a new runtime asset delivery format for WebGL.
-It needs an ecosystem of tools, documentation, and extension.
+It needs an ecosystem of tools, documentation, and extensions.
 Consider implementing a minimal WebGL renderer for glTF assets or doing deep size/performance analysis of glTF compared to other 3D model formats.
 See [these ideas](https://github.com/KhronosGroup/glTF/issues/456).

 Disclosure: I am one of the glTF spec editors.